brianhigh/brfss/sql_examples.Rmd

 This is a demo of some basic SQL `SELECT` queries using BRFSS data from: http://www.cdc.gov/brfss/.

 We have downloaded the data for each respondent for the years 2012 through 2021.

-This dataset has 4,506,254 rows and 359 columns.
+This dataset has 4,506,254 rows and 840 columns when [combined into a dataframe](get-brfss-data.md).

-This dataset will be too large to fit in RAM memory for most desktop and laptop computers.
+This dataset will be too large to fit in memory for most desktop and laptop computers.
+When this entire dataset is loaded into memory as an R dataframe, it consumes almost 30 GB of RAM.
+As of 2023, most workstations have only 16 GB of RAM or less.

 Instead, we have [exported](download_brfss_into_duckdb.R) the data into a DuckDB database file.
 This allows access to just the data we need without loading all of it into memory at once.
+We have also limited the number of variables to only those present (359) in the first year's (2012) dataset.

 The CDC has provided a [codebook](https://www.cdc.gov/brfss/annual_data/2021/pdf/codebook21_llcp-v2-508.pdf) for use in understanding variables and codes.
 In particular, we will focus on tobacco use and alcohol consumption in the state of Washington.

 ## Install Packages and Set Options